Yuji-github/Julia-VGG-ResNet-Cifar10/README.md

 ## 3. Results

-In comparison with Python and Julia, those results are obtained from Google Collab and from personal computers.<br>
+In comparison with Python and Julia, those results are obtained from personal computers.<br>
 On GPU, the same hardware and software configurations were used for all models.<br>
 Results presented refer to both test and training accuracy and loss scores.<br>